nhatanh-zen8/presentation/generics/generics.md

   + Inclusion polymorphism: types can be subtype of other types, and subtype can be used where supertype is expected.
 Also more commonly known as *inheritance*
   + Overloading: one name/identifier can have multiple different definitions.
-Overloading exists in many incarnations in popular programming languages: overloaded methods (Java et al) and operators (C++), interface (Java et al), trait(Rust, Scala), protocol (Swift)...
+Overloading exists in many incarnations in popular programming languages: overloaded methods (Java et al) and operators (C++), interface (Java et al), trait (Rust, Scala), protocol (Swift)...
-  Most langauges at least support some forms of numeric operator overloading, e.g. normally `+` can be applied to both floating point types and integral types.
+  Most languages at least support some forms of numeric operator overloading, e.g. normally `+` can be applied to both floating point types and integral types.
 Sometimes `+` may even be overloaded with string concatenation too.
   + Coercion: value of a concrete type can be converted into another concrete type and used in the context of that other type.
   Most languages support at least some form of coercion between numeric types.